General Development Plan - Plan2040

 Planning for how much and what type of development goes where and, just as important, where development does not go is the responsibility of Maryland’s local governments.
 State law establishes minimum requirements for what must be included in these plans.
 Land use, transportation and natural resources are among the required elements.
 Local governments are expected to update their plans every 10 years.

 In Anne Arundel County, the plan that guides development and preservation decisions is called the General Development Plan (GDP).
-The current GDP was adopted in 2009.
-There are also 16 Small Area Plans for different regions of the county and other related plans like the Odenton and Parole Town Center Plans.
+The current GDP, Plan2040, was adopted in 2021.
+There will also be 9 Regional Area Plans for different regions of the county and other related plans like the Odenton and Parole Town Center Plans, and the Green Infrastructure Plan.

 Is created via a transparent process that offers meaningful opportunities for public engagement throughout.